soijen/soijen.github.io/en/_posts/2018-06-25-TDF-part-4-pampa-guanaco-caleta-maria.md

 - camping
 zoom: 6
 ---
-In the fourth leg of our <a href="/tierra-del-fuego-van-overview/">8-day overland trip of Tierra del Fuego</a>, we explore the newly constructed sections of Y-85 and follow to road's end.
+In the fourth leg of our <a href="/tierra-del-fuego-van-overview/">8-day road trip of Tierra del Fuego</a>, we explore the newly constructed sections of Y-85 and follow to road's end.
 Join us for our journey from Pampa Guanaco to Caleta María.
 If you haven't already, read <a href="/TDF-part-3-cameron-pampa-guanaco/">Part 3</a> of this series.

 <h2>Pampa Guanaco</h2>
 Pampa Guanaco is a small settlement located at the intersection of Y-85 and Y-769, the route to the Paso Río Bellavista border crossing to Argentina.
 As you arrive to Pampa Guanaco you'll notice a police checkpoint.
 If you are heading south in Chile you will need to register your travel plans with the police and let them know how many days you will spend in the region.
 After you register you have two choices: the route to Lago Fagnano or a short detour to Lago Blanco.